ScilifelabDataCentre/dds_cli/docs/installation.rst

 ----------

 1. Download the executable from the GitHub release page: https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_macos_x86_64
-   If you have an M1 Mac, you need to install this one instead: https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_macos_arm64
+   If you have an M1 Mac, you need to download this one instead: https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_macos_arm64
 2. Open the terminal and go to the directory where the downloaded file is located
 3. You should now be able to run the dds with the following command